0m

 Rooms and Suites

-The Vitalis Spa is where the mineral magic happens.
-You’ve got multiple treatment rooms, saunas, a traditional Turkish hammam, a heated Dead Sea water pool with a lift for guests with mobility needs, and a sulfur pool.
-The spa menu covers Dead Sea mud wraps, massages, facials, and hydrotherapy.
-The sulfur pool sometimes goes offline for maintenance, but when it does, the hotel arranges shuttle access to sister properties so your spa plans don’t get derailed.
+The Vitalis Spa is where the mineral experience comes together.
+Multiple treatment rooms, saunas, a traditional Turkish hammam, and a heated Dead Sea water pool fitted with a lift for guests with mobility needs are all on site.
+The sulfur pool adds another dimension to your soak options, though periodic maintenance may temporarily affect its availability; when it does, the hotel arranges shuttle access to nearby sister properties so your plans stay on track.

 Dining

-The Panorama Restaurant handles breakfast, lunch, and dinner with interactive show cooking where chefs prepare dishes right in front of you.
-The panoramic Dead Sea views from the dining room are genuinely stunning.
-The wine cellar stocks both Israeli and international selections, available to all guests.
-Three bars throughout the property offer casual bites, snacks, and pasta.
-Everything maintains kosher supervision.
+The Panorama Restaurant handles breakfast, lunch, and dinner with interactive show cooking, where chefs prepare dishes in front of you.
+The panoramic Dead Sea views from the dining room are genuinely spectacular.
+The wine cellar stocks both Israeli and international selections and is accessible to all dining guests.
+Three bars operate throughout the property with casual bites, snacks, and pasta.
+Everything operates under kosher supervision.

 Activities and Nature

-Ben Gurion Airport 170 kilometers via Route 90 and Route 31
+Airport Ben Gurion Airport approx. 170 km via Route 90 and Route 31

 Who This Property Suits Best

-Couples looking for romance and intimacy will find Herod’s hits all the right notes with designer interiors, Dead Sea view rooms, VIP suites with private jacuzzis, and an exclusive wine cellar.
-The Neve Zohar location gives you tranquility without feeling isolated.
-Families with older children appreciate the garden suites and flexible configurations.
-Travelers needing accessibility will find the property genuinely well-equipped.
-If you want to be right in the thick of Ein Bokek’s nightlife, look elsewhere.
-But if you want a proper five-star retreat with substance, Herod’s delivers.
+Couples seeking romance and intimacy will find Herods hits all the right notes: designer interiors, Dead Sea-view rooms, VIP suites with private jacuzzis, and an exclusive wine cellar.
+The Neve Zohar location gives you genuine tranquillity without isolation.
+Families with older children appreciate the garden suites and their flexible connecting configurations.
+Travellers needing strong accessibility will find the property genuinely well-equipped, with five dedicated rooms and the most comprehensive accessible parking of any Dead Sea hotel.

 Vitalis Spa